Video – Planting an outdoor classroom at Maeroa Intermediate School (3:07)

 What you need to know to apply for funding

 How much funding to ask for

 The application form gives details of how much you can apply for.
-Funding will vary depending on the number of trees to be planted and the size of your event.
+Funding varies depending on the number of trees to be planted and the size of your event.